Nick

 recession or inflationary surges.

-it's going to get harder, for two reasons.
-One is the combination
+But it's going to get harder, for two reasons.

 of increasing world trade, huge income disparities with Asia,